Refinancing After Divorce: Everything You Need To Know

 Wait To Refinance

 Another option is to hold off on refinancing and pursue other avenues for removing the other spouse from the mortgage and title in the meantime.
-However, waiting to refinance does come with risks: interest rates could rise, or your home value could decrease.
+However, waiting to refinance does come with risks: Interest rates could rise, or your home value could decrease.

 The Bottom Line

 Refinancing is an option if you recently went through a divorce and are trying to decide what to do with the family home.
 Refinancing after divorce isn’t easy, but it can be a good way to remove your former spouse from the mortgage.
-If you’re considering a mortgage refinance after divorce, you can fill out an application today.